FuelLabs/fuels-rs/docs/src/getting-started/contracts.md

 # Deploying contracts

-There are two main ways of working with contracts in the SDK: deploying a contract with SDK or using the SDK to connect to existing contracts.
+There are two main ways of working with contracts in the SDK: deploying a contract with SDK or using the SDK to interact with existing contracts.

 ## Deploying a contract binary